fluxninja/aperture/docs/content/get-started/playground/playground.md

 - `tilt up agent demoapp aperture-grafana` - you can mix namespace names and resource names, as well as specify as many of them as you want.

-If you want to manage only explicitly passed resources/namespaces, you should pass the `--only` argument:
+If you want to manage only explicitly passed resources or namespaces, you should pass the `--only` argument:

 - `tilt up -- --only aperture-grafana` - only bring up Grafana, namespace